andygoo/Easy-Image-Classification/README.md

 # Easy Image Classification

-This is to help thesis groups to easily train, evaluate and implement a Image classifier by finetuning on vgg16 or vgg19 models.
+This is to help thesis groups to easily train, evaluate and implement a Image classifier by finetuning on top of pretrained vgg16 or vgg19 models.
 ## Dependencies

+Keras (Tensorflow backend)

+Python3

+Opencv

 ## Training